Gokay1904/Gokay1904/README.md

 🔸I learned data tools such as __Json__ and __Mysql__.

-## 🧑In my high school years, I turned to game development, which was my childhood dream.
+## 🧑In high school years, I turned to game development, which was my childhood dream.

 🔸I met the __Unity__ game development engine in 2016.
 I had to choice one of C# or Javascript programming languages for game development.